tgdwyer/tgdwyer.github.io/_chapters/HTML.md

 </body>
 ```

-We've added an SVG element with a width and height of 100 units each.
+We’ve added an SVG element with a width and height of 100 units each.
 This provides a canvas for our SVG graphics.

 ### Step 3: Adding a Rectangle to the SVG
-Now, let's add a rectangle (<rect>) element inside the SVG to represent the moving rectangle:
+Now, let’s add a rectangle (<rect>) element inside the SVG to represent the moving rectangle:

 ```html
 <svg width="100" height="100">